Hadron masses from a Kaluza-Klein like Model: Appendix

 \subsection{The metric tensor}

-The components of the metric tensor are influenced by the distance to the next particle and marginally by the average distances to the next neutrino and anti-neutrino.
-The metric tensor has the form
+The components of the metric tensor are influenced by the distance to the next particle and marginally, but omitted below (112), by the average distances to the next neutrino and anti-neutrino.
+There exist three metric tensors, one for each interaction with the general form

 For $1\ll z$ all off-diagonal elements approaching zero and $g_{11} \! \left(\mathit{1\ll z} \right) = -1$.
 The components can be calculated directly using equation (3).
-A simplification of $g_{11}$ can be archived by calculating the metric tensors separately for each interaction: s: strong, e: electric, and w: weak and combining the components to
+The specific masses related to the strong, electric, and weak interactions couple to their interaction specific metric tensor only.
+E.g. for the electric interaction the non-vanishing two off-diagonal elements are $g_{71}\! \left(\mathit{z} \right)=g_{17}\! \left(\mathit{z} \right)$.
+Also, there exist different diagonal elements for each interaction (108).